The Ponderings of Yaj Ekim

 378

-History is written by winners, losers, survivors, abiders,
+History is written by winners, losers, survivors, abiders;

-Or whoever makes the effort to set down one version or another.
+Whoever makes the effort to set down one version or another.

 But sooner or later, all eyes grow dim, and all ears, deaf,